Since 2011, we've helped more than 5 million people understand their Medicare coverage.

 Most people who continue to work after age 65 (assuming the employer has 20+ employees) will enroll in Medicare Part A, as it has no premiums for people with 10+ years of work history.
 But if you’re enrolled in a high-deductible health plan (HDHP) through your employer and making contributions to your health savings account, you might want to consider delaying both Part A and Part B. That will allow you to continue to make pre-tax contributions to your HSA.
 If you enroll in Medicare (including Part A on its own), you cannot continue to contribute to your HSA, even if you continue to have coverage under an HDHP from your employer.

 Delaying Medicare entirely (including Part A) will mean that you also need to delay your Social Security benefits, as you cannot be receiving Social Security benefits after age 65 without also being enrolled in at least Medicare Part A. And it’s important to understand that once you do eventually stop working and enroll in Medicare, your Part A coverage (assuming you don’t have to pay premiums) will be backdated to six months before you applied for coverage (but no earlier than when you turned 65).
-HSA contributions cannot be made for any month that you have coverage under any part of Medicare, so you’ll need to stop making HSA contributions at least six months before you plan to enroll in Medicare.
+HSA contributions cannot be made for any month that you have coverage under any part of Medicare, so you’ll need to stop making HSA contributions at least six months before you enroll in Medicare.

 CMS has a helpful fact sheet that you can use to pinpoint your situation and decide whether it makes sense to delay your enrollment in Medicare.